moekewlkatz/coffeeandteatime/index.md

 ---

 # About Me
-As a technical writer, project coordinator, and documentation manager, I bring over 4 years of experience in the software as a service (SaaS) and the Department of Energy's (DOE) industries.
-My expertise lies in documentation and project management, spanning various areas, including software engineering, product technology, government facilities, construction contractors, financial lenders, and product marketing clients.
+With over 4 years of experience in technical writing, project coordination, and documentation management, I specialize in the software as a service (SaaS) and Department of Energy (DOE) industries.
+My expertise spans documentation and project management across diverse sectors, including software engineering, product technology, government facilities, construction contractors, financial lenders, and product marketing clients.

-As a first-generation US graduate, I am fluent in Mandarin Chinese and hold a degree in English with a focus on technical communications and engineering.
-My passion lies in training and managing writers to create an effective knowledge base, ultimately enhancing product and sales satisfaction.
+I am a certified SAFe Agile 6 practitioner and a first-generation US graduate fluent in Mandarin Chinese.
+I hold a degree in English with a focus on technical communications and engineering.
+My passion lies in training and managing writers to build effective knowledge bases, ultimately enhancing product and sales satisfaction.

 <br/>